splunk-soar-connectors/msgraphforoffice365/README.md

 Type: **contain**
 Read only: **False**

+This action takes as input an email whose sender will be added to the Block Senders List.
+The message ID changes after the execution and is a required parameter for request hence undo action would require unique ID.
+Note that a message from the email address must exist in the user's mailbox before you can add the email address to or remove it from the Blocked Senders List.<ul><li>If the <b>move_to_junk_folder</b> parameter is set to True, the sender of the target email message is added to the blocked sender list and the email message is moved to the Junk Email folder.</li><li>If the <b>move_to_junk_folder</b> attribute is set to False, the sender of the target email message is added to the blocked sender list and the email message is not moved from the folder.</li></ul>To view the current Block Senders list, please read the following Powershell articles: <ul><li>https://docs.microsoft.com/en-us/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell?view=exchange-ps</li><li>https://docs.microsoft.com/en-us/powershell/module/exchange/antispam-antimalware/Get-MailboxJunkEmailConfiguration?view=exchange-ps</li></ul>",

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS
 --------- | -------- | ----------- | ---- | --------